Two women in a painting class

 Small Business Social Media

-Enhance your understanding of the Internet as a critical marketing tool and learn to maximize your business goals.
-Create an Internet presence that gets your business found and tools to evaluate and manage your social media platforms.
+Enhance your understanding of the internet as a critical marketing tool and learn to accomplish your business goals.
+Create an internet presence that gets your business noticed, and discover tools to evaluate and manage your social media platforms.

 6 to 9 p.m.